MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/storage/Get-StorageFaultDomain.md

 ```

 ### -VirtualDisk
-Get a list of storage fault domains associated with the specified virutal disk.
+Get a list of storage fault domains associated with the specified virtual disk.

 ```yaml
 Type: CimInstance